noob4ik/tutorials/dice-game/README.md

 <br><br><br>
 </div>

-The height will increase when you send a request to the backend app.

-If everything is OK, let's move to the frontend!
+If the backend application was deployed correctly, let's move to the frontend!

 ## Dice game frontend
 _For this part, you will need installed `npm`.
 Please refer to [npm docs](https://www.npmjs.com/get-npm) for installation instructions._